Kelvin Grove, Queensland: Geography

-Kelvin Grove is approximately 3 km from the CBD.
+Kelvin Grove is approximately 3 km from the Brisbane central business district.

 It is primarily residential with tree-lined streets and some commercial and light industrial activities along its main thoroughfare, Kelvin Grove Road.
 La Boite Theatre Company, Queensland's second largest theatre company, operates from the Roundhouse Theatre on the Kelvin Grove campus of the Queensland University of Technology.

 In common with many inner suburbs of Brisbane, the suburb has a mixture of traditional "Queenslander" homes, some post-war worker's cottages and more modern apartment blocks.

 History

+Kevin Grove was part of what was known as the Three Mile Scrub.
+A ford was located on Enoggera Creek on the northern boundary of the suburb.

 Dr Joseph Bancroft built a residence in the area in 1865 which he called Kelvin Grove after Kelvingrove Park in Glasgow that he remembered fondly.
 This is the origin of the suburb's name.

 Kelvin Grove Road State School opened in 1875.
 In 1887, it was split into Kelvin Grove Boys State School and Kelvin Grove Girls and Infants State School.
 On 31 January 1950, there was a merger creating Kelvin Grove State School for the older boys and girls and Kelvin Grove Infants State School for the younger boys and girls.
 In 1961 the Infants School was absorbed back into Kelvin Grove State School.
 Kelvin Grove State School was on the block surrounded by School Street, Tank Street, Victoria Park Road, and L'Estrange Terrace (27.4505°S 153.0116°E), while the girls school and the infants school were on a "extension" triangular site on the eastern corner of L'Estrange Terrace and Victoria Park Road (27.4496°S 153.0128°E), later part of the Kelvin Grove State High School.
 In January 2002, Kelvin Grove State School and Kelvin Grove State High School merged to become Kelvin Grove State College.

 Kelvin Grove was part of the Shire of Ithaca (later the Town of Ithaca) before the town was amalgamated into the City of Greater Brisbane in 1925.

 In 1901 electric trams commenced operations along Kelvin Grove Road, running to the city.
 The tram service ceased in December 1968 and since that time diesel and more recently compressed natural gas buses operated by the Brisbane City Council have served the suburb.
 Electric trolley-buses, also operated by the Brisbane City Council connected the suburb with Fortitude Valley, via Herston between 1953 and 1969.